 - Forensic Investigations of failing joints in existing pavements

-Properly aligned and embedded dowel bars are vital for load transfer in jointed plain concrete pavements.
-Significantly misaligned tie bars may lead to joint locking which can cause slabs to crack.
-Improper placement (embedment) of tie bars leads to decrease in load transfer efficiency, which can result in faulting and other pavement distresses.
+Properly aligned and embedded dowel bars are vital in jointed plain concrete pavements.
+Dowel bars are round, smooth, epoxy coated steel bars placed mid‐depth across transverse joints.
+They allow load transfer whilst allowing the joint to open and they reduce or eliminate faulting and corner cracks.
+Significantly misaligned dowel bars may lead to joint locking which can cause slabs to crack.
+Improper placement (embedment) of dowel bars leads to decrease in load transfer efficiency, which can result in faulting and other pavement distresses.

 Joints in concrete pavements of highways, airport runways and container areas are exposed to stresses and strains due to traffic and temperature variation.
 Steel dowel bars, reinforcement bars and tie bars are built into joints, to support the transfer of loads across the joints and to maintain the elevation of adjacent slabs at the joints.
-The type and the number of dowels and tie bars as well as their accurate positions and tolerable displacements are accurately determined, to ensure the long-term performance of the joints.
+The MIT-DOWEL-SCAN is used to determine the number of dowels and tie bars as well as their accurate positions and tolerable displacements, to ensure the long-term performance of the joints.

 To find out more, Contact Us.